Potajito/localization-tester-helper-test/README.md

 Past changes are a click away, even when a new file as just been imported, it will show the cells that have seen changes in the past, so managers and testers know the full context and history easily.

 #### Complete user system with full role management in a per-project basis, differentiating testers and managers.
+Full user system with permissions for each projecta, all seamlessly integrated in the multilanguage workflow, allowing testers to look for reference at other languages strings easily.

 ### Workflow